Badrhoul/Zeeko-Berber-Shop/README.md

 Open the terminal and type "npm install" - This is for date formatting across the application

-In the terminal navigate to the server folder and run the same command.
+Navigate to the server folder and run the same command.
 When the dependencies installed run command "nodemon index" to start the server.

-In a defferent terminal navigate to the client folder and type "npm install".
+In a different terminal navigate to the client folder and type "npm install".
 When finished type "npm run dev" to launch the app.

 # Tech Stack